PUBLICATION ETHICS AND MALPRACTICE STATEMENT

 POLICY ON CORRECTIONS, RETRACTIONS, AND UPDATES

-The journal is committed to maintaining the scholarly record's integrity per COPE guidelines.
+The journal is committed to maintaining the scholarly record's integrity per COPE guidelines for retractions.

 CORRECTIONS (ERRATA/CORRIGENDA)